ubuntu-mate/ubuntu-mate.org/blog/20140821-ubuntu-mate-14-04-from-scratch.md

 ## All done!

-You can now reboot into your shinny new Ubuntu MATE 14.04.
+You can now reboot into your shiny new Ubuntu MATE 14.04.

 #### References